Annwn

 Annwn (/cy/), or Annwfn (/cy/), is the Otherworld in Welsh mythology.
 Ruled by Arawn (or, in Arthurian literature, by Gwyn ap Nudd), it is a world of delights and eternal youth where disease is absent and food is ever-abundant.

 Name and etymology

 Middle Welsh sources suggest that the term was recognised as meaning "very deep" in medieval times.
+Alternatively, Ifor Williams suggested that a closer translation of the word could be the "unworld."

-The appearance of a form antumnos on an ancient Gaulish curse tablet, which means an ('other') + tumnos ('world'), however, suggests that the original term may have been *ande-dubnos, a common Gallo-Brittonic word that literally meant "underworld".
+The appearance of a form antumnos on an ancient Gaulish curse tablet, which means an ('other') + tumnos ('world') suggests that the original term may have been *ande-dubnos, a common Gallo-Brittonic word that literally meant 'underworld'.
+The compound *ande-dubnos is derived from Proto-Celtic ande- ('below') attached to *dubnos ('deep', 'world').
+The latter also underlies Old Irish domain ('deep') and domun ('world').

 Whereabouts of Annwn

 In both Welsh and Irish mythologies, the Otherworld was believed to be located either on an island or underneath the earth.
 In the First Branch of the Mabinogi, it is implied that Annwn is a land within Dyfed, while the context of the Arthurian poem Preiddeu Annwfn suggests an island location.
 Two other otherworldly feasts that occur in the Second Branch of the Mabinogi are located in Harlech in northwest Wales and on Ynys Gwales in southwest Pembrokeshire.